 After 2+ years of researching, planning, networking, fundraising, building and waiting, Phase 1 of Ferrier Village was finally complete in March of 2013, consisting of 5 homes, a community center and kitchen, a water cistern system, and a security wall.

 On May 10, 2013, we opened our doors to some of Haiti’s most vulnerable children.
 Five homes that once sat empty are now full of children and loving house moms.
 Lives that seemed impossible are now full of hope.
-We are currently at full capacity with 25 children, 6 House Moms, 1 cook, and 2 Directors.
-And 7 additional children have been reunified with family over the past 10 months.
+We then continued to add on 5 more homes, as well as a pre-school for the local community.
+We are currently at full capacity with 45 children, 10 House Moms, 1 cook, and 2 Directors.
+And 17 children have been reunified with family over the past 3 years.

 Pastor Jean Alix Paul and our Village Staff work in cooperation with local authorities, border officials, and the IBESR (Haitian Social Services) to rescue these kids and determine who is a good fit for the village.
 The children of Ferrier Village are all double orphaned—without a mother, without a father, and without any appropriate oversight or supervision (kids in this situation are extremely vulnerable to human trafficking).
 These kids have been rescued from lives of slavery and abandonment – living alone on the streets at 4 years old without a name; living in a home as a domestic servant at 5; enduring neglect and hunger.
 Some have been trapped in an abusive situation, without hope of reconciliation.
 Some were rescued at the border, thus interrupting the trafficking process.
 And sadly, a number were living in homes as slaves.